Mastermind Email: How to Set Up a Dedicated Sending Domain

 How to set a dedicated domain as active/default?

-• Check the checkbox to make as active/default
+• Check the checkbox to make it active/default

 How to set up a dedicated sending domain for Targeted Email Categories?